 I may suspend or end the mediation at any stage if doubts arise as to the ongoing suitability of mediation.
 In cases where mediation is not suitable, I will explain to you and your ex-partner the other options open to you both to sort out your disputes.
 I will complete and send out relevant forms that you will need to bring to your solicitors attention, showing that you have attended a MIAM to allow you to continue your case through the traditional route, with the advice and support of your solicitors.

 I will also recommend other professional services that maybe helpful to you both.

 How much will it cost?

-There is a charge of £150.00 plus VAT each for the MIAM that will be carried out on a single basis.
+There is a charge of £100.00 plus VAT each for the MIAM that will be carried out individually.

 This may seem expensive but the cost of family mediation is a lot cheaper than both of you paying solicitors to negotiate mutually acceptable terms.
 Charges are always fully discussed before mediation starts and you will be given an estimate of costs based on your circumstances.